Macintosh 512K

 The Macintosh 512K is a personal computer that was designed, manufactured and sold by Apple Computer from September 1984 to April 1986.
 It is the first update to the original Macintosh 128K.
 It was virtually identical to the previous Macintosh, differing primarily in the amount of built-in random-access memory.
 The increased memory turned the Macintosh into a more business-capable computer and gained the ability to run more software.
-It is the earliest Macintosh model that can be used as an AppleShare server and, with a bridge Mac, communicate with modern devices.
+It is the earliest Macintosh model that can be used as an AppleShare server.

-The Mac 512K originally shipped with Macintosh System 1.1 but was able to run all versions of Mac OS up to System 4.1.
+The Macintosh 512K originally shipped with the System 1.1 operating system but was able to run all versions of Mac OS up to System 4.1.
 It was replaced by the Macintosh 512Ke and the Macintosh Plus.
-All support for the Mac 512K was discontinued on September 1, 1998.
+All support for the Macintosh 512K ended on September 1, 1998.